arogozhnikov/python3_with_pleasure/README.md

 ```

 Three times less space.
 And it is *much* faster.
-Actually similar compression (but not speed) is achievable with `protocol=2` parameter, but users typically ignore this option (or simply not aware of it).
+Actually similar compression (but not speed) is achievable with `protocol=2` parameter, but users typically ignore this option (or simply are not aware of it).

 ## Safer comprehensions